Tomo3030/UdacityMemoryGame/README.md

 # Udacity Memory Game Project
 ### Notes
 - Made as part of Udacity's Front End Developers Nanodegree
-- This is my first interactive project
-- The code could be better
+- Made using HTML, CSS and Javascript
+- Can be played by cloning the project and opening the index.html
+- Optimized for use in desktop Chrome

 ### How to Play
 - turn over a card